 I felt a stab of sadness for her.
-"You don't know that," I said gently.
-"I don't know the King that well, but even I have seen that his mind is changeable.
-He will be bored of Femi and Lotus after they become the norm."
+"You don't know that.
+I don't know the Pharaoh that well, but I have seen that his mind is changeable.
+He'll be bored of Femi and Lotus after they become the norm."

-Lady Beset shook her head and smiled slightly.
+Lady Beset shook her head.

 Tears splashed down her cheeks and I had no idea how to console her.

-"I can manage Amunet.
-I have gotten this far – I will push forward now.
+Beset straightened up in her chair.
+"I can manage.
+I've gotten this far – I'll push forward now.
 Thank you for visiting me."

 "So you would.
-However she doesn't know for sure she'll be banished," said Tiye.
+But she doesn't know for sure she'll be banished," said Tiye.
 "If she came down here and had a drink with us then she would realise it's probably not as bad as she thinks."

+She looked up from stroking Bastet.
 "Ah my son!
 How was court today?"

 "Oh?
 What was their verdict?"

-"My son is there nothing you can do to make them see sense?"
+"Is there nothing you can do to make them see sense?"